-Anyway, there’s no real need for the people who like my post to actually consider the picture and the story behind it, and so more posts go on, other pictures are being uploaded, other likes.
+Anyway, there’s no real need for the people who like my post to actually consider the picture and the story behind it.
+Therefore, more posts go on, other pictures are uploaded, and more likes.

-Replies to posts are not really required (the system still works) and if somebody does, it can be anything: a few words, another picture, a link and so forth.
-The complex richness of the human capacity to conceptualize, engage dialogues, it’s reduced to simple bits that yields a strict output: true or false, 0 or 1.
+Replies to posts are not really required (the system still works) and if somebody does, it can be anything: a few words, another picture, a link, and so forth.
+The complex richness of the human capacity to conceptualize, and engage in dialogues, it’s reduced to simple bits that yield a strict output: true or false, 0 or 1.

-This little example seems a stretch, surely it’s more simple than that.
-Well, the thing is this is just the tip of a long process our culture has gone through.
+This little example seems a stretch.
+The thing is this is just the tip of a long process our culture has gone through.

-Jung went through a very different path from what Freud believed in, studying primitive cultures, symbols, myths and still learning from patient to patient what traces are left in each of us, as a continuous, widespread flow of memories, history and knowledge.
+Jung went through a very different path from what Freud believed in.
+He studied primitive cultures, symbols, and myths, and he still learned from patient to patient what traces are left in each of us, as a continuous, widespread flow of memories, history, and knowledge.

-Keep adding it’s risky, we focus less as the demand is higher day by day (the multi-tasking dumb hallucination).
-We added tools, and we keep adding them.
-We shrunk and split tools, meanings, in order to get things (we believe) that will be easier to handle.
+When we keep adding it becomes dangerous.
+We focus less as the demand is higher day by day (the multitasking dumb hallucination).
+Furthermore, we shrunk and split tools, and meanings, in order to get things (we believe) that will be easier to handle.
 It’s actually all the opposite.
-All the little pieces of bit made our lives more and more complicated.
-The irony is that the oversimplification is just a hollow dream, we’re turning ourselves into conformed people who can’t do anything without our little, gleaming tools.
-We’re even measuring our activity, studying ourselves as “other-than-self”, the Quantified Self – another extension, another sign of narcissism as McLuhan means it.
-We’re surrounded by cold medium, the effort required by the end-user to read, interpret, understand the signs is next to zero, and yet so much distracting as well as demanding.
+All the little pieces of bits made our lives more and more complicated.
+The irony is that the oversimplification is just a hollow dream.
+We’re turning ourselves into conformed people who can’t do anything without our little, gleaming tools.
+We’re even measuring our activity, studying ourselves as “other-than-self”.
+The Quantified Self – another extension, another sign of narcissism as McLuhan means it.
+We’re surrounded by a cold medium.
+The effort required by the end-user to read, interpret, and understand the signs is next to zero, and yet so distracting as well as demanding.

-We’re losing the capacity to cut off, to abstract from confined ideas, concepts.
-We writes manuals of behaviors, of things we consider normal, of what is good and what is bad.
-We want people to conform to each other, to our ideas, because we can’t accept rejection.
+We’re losing the capacity to cut off, to abstract from confined ideas, and concepts.
+Not only that, but we write manuals of behaviors, of things we consider normal, of what is good and what is bad.
+We want people to conform to each other, and to our ideas because we can’t accept rejection.

-As consumers we all have to think and behave as a whole mind.
-It’s a world of uniformity, where abstract concepts have been shrunk down and split to tons of little pieces to keep us busy all day long.
-It is a new religion, it is a sect: you can just be in or out, true or false, 0 or 1.
+As consumers, we all have to think and behave as a whole mind.
+It’s a world of uniformity, where abstract concepts have been shrunk down and split into myriads of little pieces to keep us busy all day long.
+It’s a new religion, it’s a sect: you can just be in or out, true or false, 0 or 1.

 The Illusions of the Self.